-Every quarter we highlight a subset of the new plasmids in the repository through our hot plasmids articles.
-These brief articles highlight the main features and applications of a partiular plasmid or set of plasmids.
-We hope that these articles make it easier for you to find and use the plasmids you need.
-You can find all the hot plasmids from 2016 below.
-With over 45,000 plasmids, we can't write posts for every great plasmid that comes into the repository, but be sure to let us know if you'd like to write about your plasmids in a future blog post.
+Every few months we highlight a subset of the new plasmids in the repository through our hot plasmids articles.
+These articles provide brief summaries of recent plasmid deposits and we hope they'll make it easier for you to find and use the plasmids you need.
+If you'd ever like to write about a recent plasmid deposit please sign up here.